Published 1 May 2017, ABWM Magazine, “Take A Sip” Column, Malaysia

 White for the next course and I feel we need to pick an icon from the new world.
 New Zealand is famous for Sauvignon Blanc but it produces some fine quality Chardonnays too.
 The climate there suits the grape variety allowing it to ripen fully and retain acidity just as it does in its Burgundy homeland.
 Kumeu River winemaker Michael Brajkovich is a Master of Wine who produces Burgundian style wines (subtle, toasty, with an appealing struck match character).
 In a recent Kiwi v Burgundy blind tasting organised by Farr Vintners Kumeu River Coddington Chardonnay 2010 received the highest scores in a category littered with village-level and very fine Pugligny Montrachets.
 That’ll do for me.

 My dream team would not be complete without a Fortified wine.
 Madeira, whether sweet or dry can display such complexity of flavour that they seem like a meal on their own.
-Blandy’s, Verdelho Colheita Madeira 1998 is dry but offers an intensity of flavours such as walnuts, figs, sweet spice, orange peel that rounds off a meal better than any dessert.
+Blandy’s, Verdelho Colheita Madeira 1998 is dry but offers an intensity of flavours such as walnuts, figs, sweet spice, orange peel.
+It could be a great match to a full-on dessert such as this Banana Cake with Maple-Caramel Sauce or enjoyed alone to round off a perfect wine evening.
 Sweet Dreams…..